NebulousCloud/helix/docs/manual/getting-started.md

 Next up is to modify the gamemode info so that Garry's Mod will properly recognize it.
 Rename `skeleton.txt` in your schema folder to your folder's name.
 In our example we would rename `skeleton.txt` to `myschema.txt`.
 Next, you'll need to modify the contents of `myschema.txt` and replace the existing information with your own - making sure to replace the `"skeleton"` at the top of the file to your folder's name.
 In our case we would replace it with `"myschema"`.
 Once you've renamed the file, you're all good to go!

 # Converting from Clockwork (Intermediate)
-If you are looking to switch to Helix from Clockwork, you can follow the @{10-converting-from-clockwork.md|conversion guide}.
+If you are looking to switch to Helix from Clockwork, you can follow the @{converting-from-clockwork|conversion guide}.

 # Starting from scratch (Intermediate)
 You can always create the gamemode files yourself if you'd like (although we suggest the skeleton schema in general).
 In general, a schema is a gamemode that is derived from `helix` and automatically loads `schema/sh_schema.lua`.
 You shouldn't have your schema files outside of the `schema` folder.
 The files you'll need are as follows: